nalderson/project-4/README.md

 ### Planning:

-Keen to work as smoothly as possible, given the short time constraints, we utilised InVision to whiteboard our project.
-Joe used his experience in project management to create plans, timeframes and set tasks accordingly.
-This proved invaluable in the group's time management.
+We used InVision to whiteboard out our project and plan each day / split tasks.

-Here was our user story plan:
+Here was our user story whiteboard, which we did intialy to then work out what componenents we needed for both our back end and front end:

 ![UserStoryPlan](ReadMeImages/Project4UserStoryPlan.png)